iambmelt/WebViewInjector/readme.md

 **This is terrible**<br/>
 That's not a question.

-**Does this work with iFrames?**<br/>
-Depending on what you're trying to do, but probably not.
-Open an issue and we can hash out what you'd like it to do.

 **A note from the author:** <br/>
 By using this, you're conceivably exposing yourself to XSS vulnerabilities.